sfox38/tiktoktts/README.md

 ## Voice Examples

 These samples were generated using TikTok TTS with a selection of English voices.
+_Github doesn't support in-line audio, you will need to download these mp3 files first._

 | Sample | Voice ID |
 |---|---|